-The Reserve Fund was internally restricted by the Board of Directors to provide a reserve of approximately six months of operating expenses to protect the Organization in adverse circumstances.
+The Reserve Fund was internally restricted by the Board of Directors to provide a reserve to protect the Organization in adverse circumstances.
 It is funded by an allocation of bequest contributions and through Board approved transfer of unrestricted contributions from the General Fund.
 Funding in excess of the Reserve Fund target is transferred to the General Fund or may be used for other specific expenses as determined by the Board of Directors.